Best Text-to-Speech Chrome Extensions in 2026

 The Chrome extension includes word-level highlighting.
 Reviews note it is less precise on complex HTML pages (particularly academic journals and news aggregators with unusual markup) than on standard editorial sites.
 Voice quality on the premium tier is excellent, including celebrity voice options that some users find increase engagement.

 The free tier is the biggest limitation.
-Speed is capped at 1x, listening time is limited, and document uploads are restricted.
-Full functionality requires the premium plan, which is priced at around £100-130 per year depending on region and current promotions.
+Speed is capped at 1.5x, listening time is limited, and document uploads are restricted.
+Full functionality requires the premium plan at $29/month ($139/year).
 A 7-day free trial with full features is available.
+The Chrome extension is also resource-heavy: independent testing reports it using around 800MB of RAM while idle, which is worth considering if you run many tabs.

 Best for: Users who read across multiple devices and are willing to pay for premium, or users who want to trial the full feature set before deciding.